odriverobotics/ODrive/docs/odrivetool.md

 $ sudo port install dfu-util   # via MacPorts; for HomeBrew use "brew install dfu-util"
 ```

+Put the ODrive into DFU mode using the DIP switch, then turn it on and plug in the USB.
 Find the correct device serial number to use:

 ```text